-Risk assessment should be conducted at a strategic level and in all operation business level as fraud and corruption and irregularities and be prevented by mitigating the risk of fraud and corruption in the entity.
+Risk assessment should be conducted at a strategic level and at all operation business levels such as fraud and corruption and irregularities and be prevented by mitigating the risk of fraud and corruption in the entity.

-Fraud and Corruption Risk Assessment shall be done in line with the guidelines as set in Polokwane Housing Association Risk Management Framework.
+Fraud and Corruption Risk Assessment shall be done in line with the guidelines set in Polokwane Housing Association Risk Management Framework.